BlairSonnen/python-challenge-1/README.md

 Our program will store and sum your order for you.
 ..but don't forget to give us 5 stars on google!

+-- Special note --
+much of this code was not originally authored by me but provided as a working example for the class I am taking.
+For more specifics on the original source please contact me.